dmbarbour/glas/docs/GlasConfigLang.md

-# Glas Configuration Language?
+# Glas Configuration Language

 I want a lightweight syntax for configuration of glas systems.
+Initially, this

  Earlier, I developed [text tree](TextTree.md) for this role, but I'd prefer something with the inheritance, abstraction, and composition features of [namespaces](GlasNamespaces.md).

+## Distributions as Namespaces

+Instead of modeling a 'search path', consider modeling a namespace of global modules.
+Each module is essentially defined as a `(Location, Renames)` pair.
+The renames apply to

+We can record the 'rename' map within each mo

 ## Desiderata